luontola/html-utils/README.md

 See [html-testing2.ts](src/html-testing2.ts) and [html-testing2.test.ts](src/html-testing2.test.ts)

-### Browser-based Implementation
+### Browser-rendered Implementation

-If the tests are run using a web browser instead of Node.js, we can simplify the implementation of `visualizeHtml` by using `HTMLElement.innerText` instead of regular expressions to render the page.
+If the tests are run using a web browser instead of Node.js, we can also implement `visualizeHtml` by relying on `HTMLElement.innerText` which is aware of the rendered appearance of the text content.

 Using a browser will enable CSS, so that you can hide elements with `display: none`.
 Otherwise, this implementation works the same as the previous advanced implementation.